duanetoler/edge-case-ansible-series/Docker/README.md

 docker build -t my/ansible .
 ```

-Change the name "my/ansible" to whatever you wish.
+The trailing dot on the end is __*required*__.
+You can change the name "my/ansible" to whatever you wish.
 This will build a
 container based on Python 3.11 and Ansible 2.18, and include the Check Point
 Management API and Gaia API module collections.